sindresorhus/p-queue/readme.md

 ##### carryoverConcurrencyCount

 Type: `boolean`<br>
-Default: `false` <br>
+Default: `false`

 Whether the task must finish in the given interval or will be carried over into the next interval count.

 ### queue